snomiao/bunto/README.md

 # Bun Auto

-Auto Install Packages as you code, ZEN-MODE for js coding.
+Auto Install Packages and types definitions as you code, ZEN-MODE for ts/js coding.

 ## Usage